SovereignCloudStack/standards/Standards/scs-XXXX-wN-key-manager-implementation-testing.md

 ## Implementation

-A Key Manager service can have different backends, for Barbican these are called Plugins.
+A Key Manager service can have different backends.
+For Barbican these are called Plugins.
 The standard plugin is `simple_crypto`, which has the Master-KEK written in the Barbican config file.
+In that case the Master-KEK needs additional protection.
-To secure that Master-KEK when the `simple_crypto` plugin is used it is advised to protect the Barbican config e.g. through running Barbican in an enclave.
+When the `simple_crypto` plugin is used, securing the Master-KEK can be achieved through protection of the Barbican config e.g. through running Barbican in an enclave.

 Another option to secure the Master-KEK would be using an HSM with a corresponding plugin in Barbican.
 In that case the Master-KEK will be stored inside the HSM and encryption and decryption of the Project-KEKs will also happen in the HSM.